inosca/ebau/README.md

 ![Architecture](https://i.imgur.com/dZseZU5.jpg)

-While technically only one database is used, two are shown in the diagram to highlight that Caluma is using it's own schema, while the Legacy app and Bridge API share a common schema.
+While technically only one database is used, two are shown in the diagram to highlight that Caluma is using its own schema, while the legacy app and bridge API share a common schema.

 ### Folder structure